StephenCarlson/MiniHawk-VTOL/README.md

 #
 ```

 ### Remarks:
-Betaflight's smix is fairly atrocious.
+Betaflight's smix is fairly complex.
 The Betaflight Mixer [notes](https://github.com/betaflight/betaflight/blob/master/docs/Mixer.md) uses "slots" to assign servo outputs, and since slots 0 and 1 are allocated for gimbal, the actual starting index is slot 2.
 Hence, the usage of slots 2, 3, 4 and 5 for the elevon and tilt servos.
 As of this writing, the `<speed>` term seems to be inoperative, but otherwise the attempt to slow the nacelles is made, as given by the `1` in `smix 2 4 8 100 1 0 100 0`.
 Slowed nacelle tilt is implemented in the R/C Controller for the time being.

 The Resource allocation in the F722-Wing has been shifted here to allow for the three (3) motors and four (4) servos to reside in separated timer domains.
 Typing `timer show` in the Betaflight CLI should show the servos all grouped into the `TIM3` domain, the front motor pair in `TIM4`, and the rear/tail motor in `TIM2`.
 By rearranging the resource listing like this, the firmware will later automatically sort/map the outputs such that the servos are on pins S1 through S4, and the Motors on S5, S7 and S9.
 S6 cannot be used as a servo output as it is captured in the `TIM2` domain.
 (This limitation may be able to be overcome if the motor protocol is set to a non-digital one such as OneShot125, which would allow servo and ESC PWM generation to exist on the same timer domain, but this is at the mercy of the specifics of Betaflight and flight controller hardware.)

 The PIDs listed above have proven to be stable in hover testing.
 I've doubled-hashed (commented out) lines that may not be relevant, such as accelerometer calibration and RX_PPM.
-The `set gyro_1_align_pitch = 1800` lines seem to be the Betaflight recommended tweaks from first boot.
-Blackbox debugging is set to `2kHz` and `GYRO_SCALED` in the GUI, which seems to result in the `set blackbox_p_ratio = 64` line.
-This debug mode is useful for finding vibration noise in the sensory path, I've been using [Plasmatree](https://github.com/Plasmatree/PID-Analyzer) for tuning.
+Blackbox debugging is set to `2kHz` and `GYRO_SCALED` in the GUI, which may emmit entries under *master*.
+I've been using [Plasmatree](https://github.com/Plasmatree/PID-Analyzer) for tuning and finding vibration noise in the sensory path.